 In New Mexico, evictions are regulated by state statutes.
-To evict a tenant, a landlord must file an eviction lawsuit against the tenant and win the lawsuit.
-Because evictions are a legal matter, the landlord must carefully follow all the rules and procedures set forth in the state statutes, or the eviction may not be valid.
+To evict a tenant, a landlord must first terminate the tenancy with a notice, and then eviction lawsuit against the tenant and win the lawsuit.
+Because evictions are a legal matter, the landlord must carefully follow all the rules and procedures set forth in the state statutes, or the eviction might not be valid.

 This article will explain the basic rules and procedures landlords and property managers must follow when evicting a tenant in New Mexico.

-A landlord who wants to evict a tenant before the tenancy has expired must have legal cause.
-New Mexico law defines legal cause as the tenant’s failure to pay rent or the tenant’s violation of the lease or rental agreement.
+A landlord who wants to evict a tenant before the tenancy has expired must have legal cause (a good reason).
+New Mexico law defines legal cause as the tenant's failure to pay rent or the tenant's violation of the lease or rental agreement.
 To evict the tenant for one of these reasons, the landlord must first terminate the rental agreement.
 The landlord does this by giving the tenant written notice.
 Different notices are needed depending on the reason for the eviction.

 A landlord who wants to end a month-to-month tenancy but does not have legal cause to evict the tenant, must give the tenant a written 30-day notice.
-This notice will inform the tenant of the landlord’s desire to end the month-to-month tenancy and that that tenant must move out of the rental unit by the end of the 30 days.
-If the tenant does not move out of the rental unit by that time, then the landlord can file an eviction lawsuit against the tenant (see N.M.
+This notice will inform the tenant of the landlord's desire to end the month-to-month tenancy and that that tenant must move out of the rental unit by the end of the 30 days.
+If the tenant does not move out of the rental unit by that time, then the landlord can file an eviction lawsuit against the tenant.
+(N.M.
 Stat.
-Ann. § 47-8-37).
-New Mexico Notice Requirements to Terminate a Month-to-Month Tenancy has more information on this subject.
+Ann. § 47-8-37 (2021).)

 A landlord who wishes to end a fixed-term lease (such as a lease for one year) but does not have legal cause to evict the tenant, must wait until the lease has expired before expecting the tenant to move.
 Unless the terms of the lease specifically require it, the landlord is not required to give the tenant written notice to move.
 If the tenant does not move out of the rental unit by the end of the lease term, then the landlord should not accept further rent from the tenant and can file an eviction lawsuit against the tenant.